carissalow/rapids/docs/features/add-new-features.md

 |`[COMPUTE]`| Flag to activate/deactivate your provider
 |`[FEATURES]`| List of features your provider supports.
 Your provider code should only return the features on this list
 |`[MY_PARAMTER]`| An arbitrary parameter that our example provider `VEGA` needs.
 This can be a boolean, integer, float, string, or an array of any of such types.
-|`[SRC_SCRIPT]`| The relative path from RAPIDS' root folder to an script that computes the features for this provider.
+|`[SRC_SCRIPT]`| The relative path from RAPIDS' root folder to a script that computes the features for this provider.
 It can be implemented in R or Python.

 ### Create a feature provider script